mr-wellick/stock-market/README.md

 # Introduction

-- The purpose of this dashboard is to give you a rough overview of any particular company (Please star if you found this repo helpful).
+- The purpose of this dashboard is to give you a rough overview of any particular company

 - Six Key Metrics